Skip to content

 • Sprint-master logs show label sync errors (rate limit, network timeout)

 GitHub API rate limit or transient network error during label sync.
-Labels are a projection of Postgres state, not the source of truth.
+Labels are a write-only projection of Postgres state, not the source of truth.
 A failed label update does not affect pipeline processing.

 SELECT pi.issue_number, pi.state, pi.is_blocked, pi.is_paused, pi.labels